inmatura/aws.inmatura.com/docs/models/img-obj-mask-r-cnn/api.md

 # Object Detection Mask R-CNN model: API

+The model Endpoint accepts an image `Content-Type` of: `image/jpeg` or `image/png`.

+The response image will be the same input image with labels and boxes around the detected objects.
+Optionally it can return just a JSON object with the labels and coordinates of the detected objects.

-The model Endpoint accepts an image `Content-Type` of: `image/jpeg` or `image/png` and returns an image or a JSON object.
-The reponse type can be controlled by the `Accept` header or by the [`Custom Attributes` header](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_runtime_InvokeEndpoint.html#API_runtime_InvokeEndpoint_RequestSyntax).
+The reponse type can be controlled by the `Accept` or [`Custom Attributes` header](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_runtime_InvokeEndpoint.html#API_runtime_InvokeEndpoint_RequestSyntax) headers.

 Example image `horse-guard.jpg`: